-- Catnip-filled soft toys are fun to kick, carry and rub. - Plain catnip can be crushed and sprinkled on a scratch-post or on a towel placed on the floor. - Not all cats are attracted to catnip.
+- Catnip-filled soft toys are fun to kick, carry, and rub. - Plain catnip can be crushed and sprinkled on a scratch-post or on a towel placed on the floor.

+- Not all cats are attracted to catnip.
 Some cats may become over-stimulated to the point of aggressive play and others may be slightly sedated.
-Kittens under six months old seem to be immune to catnip. - Catnip is not addictive and is perfectly safe for cats to roll in, rub in or eat.
+Kittens don't typically start to react to catnip until they are around 3-6 months of age. - Catnip is not addictive and is perfectly safe for cats to roll in, rub in, or eat.

-Comfort Toys:
+Comfort toys:

 - Stuffed animal should be small enough to carry.
-Toys with legs and a tail seem to be even more attractive to cats. - Cardboard boxes, especially ones that are a tiny bit too small for your cat to really fit into.
+Toys with legs and a tail may be even more attractive to cats. - Cardboard boxes, especially ones that are a tiny bit too small for your cat to really fit into, can be great toys for cats as well.